How can I distribute foreign channels in a hotel without equip each room with a decoder?

-What kind of C.A.M. can I match to the transmodulators of S/D series?
+What kind of C.A.M. can I match to the transmodulators of S/D FLEX series?

-Currently there are available two types of professional SmarCAM, which both integrate the Nagravision conditional access system:
+Currently is available one types of professional SmarCAM, which integrate the Nagravision conditional access system:

 Why with transmodulators can not I use the CAM which I already use for the decoders, but it is necessary a "professional" one?

 Unlike traditional CAMs, employed in domestic environment within decoders and capable of decrypting only one program at a time, a professional CAM is a CAM that, used in conjunction with professional smart cards, it is able to decode more encrypted programs (SAT or digital terrestrial, depending on the model) simultaneously.
-For this reason, professional CAMs are used in centralized systems, in combination with special receivers, such as S/D series transmodulators.
-See also FAQ E.8.
+For this reason, professional CAMs are used in centralized systems, in combination with special receivers, such as S/D FLEX series transmodulators.

 In a centralized TV antenna system, is it possible to enable a smart card Hospitality TivùSat without having a valid VAT number?